 Easy to drive in town and quite quick for an eco-friendly model

 The Prius’ 1.8-litre Hybrid Synergy Drive pairs a 98bhp engine with a 36bhp electric motor to deliver a combined power output of 134bhp.
 What that actually means on the road is that it's faster out of the blocks than standard equivalent cars and can accelerate from 0-62mph in 10.2 seconds.
 You can drive the Prius using only the electric motor for a couple of miles, but any genuine pressure on the accelerator will start the combustion engine.
 On the downside, the handling is fairly poor, but the steering is light enough to make town driving very easy – if a bit unengaging.
 There's also very little body roll when driving through corners.

 Price, value for money & options

-The Prius has never made having a conscience a cheap option, but even the entry-level T3 model comes with decent accessories like automatic air-conditioning, alloy wheels and electric windows fitted as standard.
-Top-of-the-range T Spirit cars get sat-nav, a reversing camera, a Toyota Touch audio system with Bluetooth and USB connectivity, and even the option of a solar-panelled sunroof that can be used to heat or cool the car while it's parked.
-However, if you select this option, you must bizarrely revert to the 15-inch alloy wheels that come as standard on lesser cars.
-A small price to pay for stepping into a cooled car on a hot sunny day.
-However, like many expensive options on pricey cars, don't expect to make back any money when you come to sell it on the used car market.
+The Prius is expensive to buy thanks to all the technology and accessories it carries, with the entry-level T3 model coming fitted with automatic air-conditioning, alloy wheels and electric windows fitted as standard.
+Top-spec T Spirit cars also come with sat-nav, a reversing camera, a Toyota Touch audio system with Bluetooth and USB connectivity, and even an optional solar-panelled sunroof that cools the car while it's parked.
+However, if you go for this option, you must revert to the 15-inch alloy wheels that come as standard on the lower-spec cars for a reason that is never explained – though it seems like a small sacrifice for stepping into a cooled car on a hot sunny day.
+Resale values aren’t great on the used car market, so don't expect much money back when you come to make a second-hand deal.